node-muneem/anumargak/README.md

 * Add similar but not same URLs
   * `\this\is\:age([0-9]+)` and `\this\is\:name([a-zA-Z]+)`
 * Support of shorthand methods
-* You can always have a count on registered routes
+* You can always have a count on registered routes.
+* Supports versioned routes

 ## Usage